Follow this step-by-step guide to create your own successful street food or food truck business in the UK

 Even though the food or drink you sell is the most important thing, it is generally the last thing your customer with getting to try.
-You draw them in with the presentation, then price and then the customer gets to try the product.
+You draw them in with the presentation, then the price and then the customer gets to try the product.
 If they are pleased, they will leave you positive reviews and become a repeat customer.
 So make sure it is good!

 Getting your certificates

-In order to sale food to the public there are certain certificates you need:
+In order to sell food to the public there are certain certificates you need:

 - Public Liability insurance – This covers you for any claims against your business.

 - Food Safety & Handling Certificate – A day course online or at your local college.
 This ensures you understand the risks associated with transporting, storing, and cooking foods.

 - HACCP Plan – Shows you have a system in place for how your food is transported, stored and cooked.